-

 Together, we will share what we are learning, identify barriers students and families are facing, spotlight strategies that are making a difference, and strengthen collaboration across Washington State.
 Beyond increasing FAFSA and WASFA completion rates, this summit is focused on building a stronger, more connected financial aid support ecosystem that improves outcomes for students long-term.

-This is not a death by powerpoint gathering.
+This is not a death by PowerPoint gathering.
 It is a collaborative working session designed to help us:

 Learn from one another